lucaswoj/mllama/README.md

 ## Now

-- [ ] Ensure command processes are killed when the HTTP connection is aborted
 - [ ] Switch to using `pip-tools`'s `requrements.in` file for dependency management or poetry
 - [ ] Rename "tools" for better disambituation with LLM tools, maybe call them "scripts" or "commands"?
 - [ ] Write better test suite